Optimize Workforce Planning using Linear Programming with Python

 0 workers hired for Thursday and Saturday shifts

-Supply vs. Demand: what is the gap?
+Supply vs. Demand: What is the gap?

 Do we have more workers than needed?